 - The “command” “dog’s name, come”.
 The word “command” is in quotes because “come” is not actually a command, rather than an invite.
 It is quite foolish to shout “come” in a fierce and aggressive way, when all you need to do is to call the dog easily and effectively just by lowering the position of your body, saying the word softly and, if needed, lightly clapping your hands so as to attract the dog’s attention, always rewarding him with “good boy/girl” and a pat on the chest (not on the head, since dogs perceive that as scolding).
 When dealing with puppies at first you can also reward them with a food treat, after you have said “good boy/girl” and you have patted the dog.
 Warning: No bribing, the treat should appear after the dog has come to you.
 Respectively, you should never use the word “come” for unpleasant occasions, i.e. to confine your dog or to avert an unwanted behavior (i.e. to stop him from chewing the garden hose).
 For such occasions, read below.
 Finally, do not test your “power” by calling your dog to you, then leaving him with no reward because you have to run to the phone.

 - Never let your dog jump on you, neither when you are standing nor when you are sitting.
 Why?
-Because each dog instinctively tries this behavior to assert or keep his status in your family-pack.
-He might do that upon your return home in order to express a dog’s “natural” greet (lick your mouth).
+Because each dog instinctively tries this behavior to asses his/her role/position in your family-pack.
+He might do that upon your return home in order to express a dog’s “natural” greeting (lick your mouth).
 However, such behavior can easily be expanded so, if you let him do it when you return home, will you use your knee on all other occasions?
 This is a bit risky and certainly unfair for your dog.
 If you prefer, when you return home you can say hello by lowering the position of your body to your dog’s height (see advice #1).
 The aversion way you should use differs depending on the dog’s age and size.

-Adolescents, adults – large breeds : They jump higher in order to put their front legs on your thighs.
+Adolescents, adults – large breeds: They jump higher in order to put their front legs on your thighs.
 Do they stop trying when you turn your back on them?
 If yes, that’s great.
-If not, then you should practice to abruptly avert them by holding your knee to their sternum (this movement has to be made decisively and immediately, as a reflex, but not too hard) .You should also turn and face them if they try to jump on you from behind.
+If not, then you should practice to abruptly avert them by holding your knee to their sternum (this movement has to be made decisively and immediately, as a reflex, but not too hard.
+Also, please keep you toew retracted to your other leg as you don;t want to hurt or kick the dog!) .You should also turn and face them if they try to jump on you from behind.
 Correct timing is very important, that’s why we use the word reflex: The moment that your dog’s sternum reaches the height of your knee, that’s exactly what it should touch (the knee).
 This way he doesn’t have the time to touch you with his front legs.
 If you do that in a correct and timely way, your dog will very soon stop trying.
 No force is needed, however you have to be firm and sudden in order to surprise him.
 Once again, never use your hands to avert your dog, simply because this will look like a game to him and he will continue repeating it all the time.

 - When passing through doors or any narrow passage, make sure that the dog always passes after you (i.e. when going for a walk and you pass through the door or the garden gate).
 If he tries to go out first, tilt the door and “block his way” using your leg so that you are the first to pass.
 An even better way is to put on his leash, teach him to sit before you even open the door, and to stay still until you have passed through the door.
 Then say “let’s go” and have him sit until you close the door.
 Follow the exact same pattern when you return home after the walk.
 Why?
 Because, firstly, “leaders” always go first and “make way” as they pass.
 Secondly, compared to a standing dog, a sitting dog is, psychologically, less alert and quickly rush through the door.
 Finally, practically speaking a sitting dog that waits until you close, when leaving, or open, when returning, the door lets you calmly lock or unlock the door or put the keys in your purse.

 - Never allow your dog to sit at the same level with you (armchairs, sofas, garden ledges, etc.).
 In any case, do not even let him put his legs on the chair that you sit or on your legs.
 If he does so, stand up abruptly and push him away with your knee in a very decisive manner.
 Then sit again.
 If he keeps trying repeat the procedure until he backs off (and does something else, irrelevant to you).
 Why ?
-Because ” leaders ” always sit higher !
+Because “leaders” always sit higher!
 Those sitting on the same level are considered to be equal, and equality does not exist in the dog’s world, at least not in all aspects.
 There is always a ranking, a pecking order from higher to lower, each level assigned with a specific role.
-When dealing with puppies push them away with the side of your leg or your ankle.
+When dealing with puppies, touch them with the side of your leg or your ankle and then push them away.
 Remember, touch and push, do not kick!

 - Your dog doesn’t know how to “walk on a leash”?
 Well how can he know if you don’t teach him?
 Many times people tend to think that dogs were born only to follow humans.
 Well, it’s in the dogs’ genes to feel solidarity towards humans however no dog is ever born a “follower”.
 So, start by putting on the dog a light nylon collar and, just leave it on without holding it at all.
 Ignore any intense scratching around the collar area.
 On the 4 th day and after you have established\that the dog is not interested in the collar, attach a light nylon leash on the collar and let your dog drag it around the house (always at your presence, since it is possible that the leash could throw a small furniture down or on the dog’s head, or it could get caught somewhere making the dog panic, all of which could result to a dramatic experience for your dog).
 Ignore the fact that the dog could be playing with his leash.
 On the 7 th day take the leash in your hand and follow the dog around the house.
 On the 10 th day take the leash, ask him to come to you (if needed you can lightly pull on the leash) and, after you’ve said “good boy/girl” and patted him for coming to you, give him a treat.
 Then, stand in front of the dog and encourage him to follow you by saying “let’s go” and rewarding him for following you, more often at the beginning, less often as you progress.
 The purpose of this exercise is that before you start going on outside walks the dog should come to you in order to put on his leash and not chase him around the house, “battling” with him.
 The leash is for the dog’s own good, not a torture.